-- Offensive remarks, comments, jokes or slurs pertaining to an individual's race, religion, sex, sexual orientation, gender or gender identity or gender expression, age, national - origin or ancestry, disability, citizenship, veteran status, or any other protected status as defined by law or regulation whether verbally or by electronic means including email, and/or text messages - Offensive sexual remarks, sexual advances, flirtations, or requests for sexual favors regardless of the gender of the individuals involved and whether verbally or by electronic means - Offensive physical conduct, including, but not limited to, touching, blocking normal movement or interfering with another's work regardless of the gender of the individuals involved, including, but not limited to threats of harm, violence or assault - Offensive pictures, drawings or photographs or other communications, including email, text messages, or other forms of electronic communication - Holding work functions in inappropriate venues, such as a strip-club - Sex or gender based practical jokes, sexual favoritism - Threatening reprisals due to an employee's refusal to respond to requests for sexual favors or for reporting a violation of this policy - Unwelcome sexual advances, requests for sexual favors and other verbal or physical conduct of a sexual nature, regardless of gender, when: - $\circ \quad \text{Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment;}\\$ - Submission to, or rejection of, such conduct by an individual is used as a basis for employment decisions affecting such individual; - Such conduct has the purpose or effect of substantially interfering with the individual's work performance or creating an intimidating, hostile or offensive working environment. - What is abusive conduct/workplace bullying?
-Conduct of an employee in the workplace that - Conduct of an employee in the workplace that a reasonable person would find hostile, threatening, intimidating, humiliating and unrelated to an employer's legitimate business interests. - Use of derogatory remarks, insults and/or epithets.
-Verbal or physical conduct that appetages or under - Verbal or physical conduct that sabotages or undermines a person's work performance that is threatening, humiliating or intimidating. - Bullying, gossip, profanity, abusive conduct and negative comments are destructive to our School culture, create false rumors, disrupt school operations and interfere with the privacy of others.
+- Offensive remarks, comments, jokes or slurs pertaining to an individual's race, religion, sex, sexual orientation, gender or gender identity or gender expression, age, national - origin or ancestry, disability, citizenship, veteran status, or any other protected status as defined by law or regulation whether verbally or by electronic means including email, and/or text messages - Offensive sexual remarks, sexual advances, flirtations, or requests for sexual favors regardless of the gender of the individuals involved and whether verbally or by electronic means - Offensive physical conduct, including, but not limited to, touching, blocking normal movement or interfering with another's work regardless of the gender of the individuals involved, including, but not limited to threats of harm, violence or assault - Offensive pictures, drawings or photographs or other communications, including email, text messages, or other forms of electronic communication - Holding work functions in inappropriate venues, such as a strip-club - Sex or gender based practical jokes, sexual favoritism - Threatening reprisals due to an employee's refusal to respond to requests for sexual favors or for reporting a violation of this policy - Unwelcome sexual advances, requests for sexual favors and other verbal or physical conduct of a sexual nature, regardless of gender, when: - Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment; - Submission to, or rejection of, such conduct by an individual is used as a basis for employment decisions affecting such individual; - Such conduct has the purpose or effect of substantially interfering with the individual's work performance or creating an intimidating, hostile or offensive working environment. - What is abusive conduct/workplace bullying? - Conduct of an employee in the workplace that a reasonable person would find hostile, threatening, intimidating, humiliating and unrelated to an employer's legitimate business interests. - Use of derogatory remarks, insults and/or epithets. - Verbal or physical conduct that sabotages or undermines a person's work performance that is threatening, humiliating or intimidating. - Bullying, gossip, profanity, abusive conduct and negative comments are destructive to our School culture, create false rumors, disrupt school operations and interfere with the privacy of others.